Biggest mistakes investors make

 Related article: Buy Low, Sell high

-According to research I did from my first book Mutual Fundamentals, there is over an 80% correlation that last year’s best performing investments will be the most popular investments.
-Think back to the Emerging Markets in 1993, Financial Services in the mid 1990s and Technology in the late 1990’s.
-If chasing performance is your key strategy to selecting investments consider these facts:
+According to the research I did from my first book Mutual Fundamentals, there is over an 80% correlation that last year’s best performing investments will be the most popular investments.
+Think back to the Emerging Markets in 1993, Financial Services in the mid-1990s and Technology in the late 1990s.
+If chasing performance is your key strategy in selecting investments consider these facts:

 - Everything goes in cycles (interest rates, stock markets, sectors, mutual funds, economies, businesses, etc).
 What goes up can come down.
 Just because it was the best, does not mean it will stay the best.

 - If it were that easy, we would all do it and chasing performance would always work.
 Well, we all do it but unfortunately, it rarely works.

 - Short-term performance is a random walk.
 It cannot be predicted.

 - Chasing performance does not work.
 According to our research, you have less than a 15% chance that these years top-performing investments will be next year’s top-performing investments.
 In other words, you have an 85% chance of being wrong.

 Knowing which sector, market or investment will be the best is impossible.
 It is just like predicting the future is impossible.
 Understanding the past is easy.
 It’s like understanding the technology sector.
 In hindsight, it is easy to understand what happened and why.
 But back in 2007, how many people predicted there was going to be a financial meltdown in 2008?
 To take this a step further, if you were one of the few who did get it right, what is the probability that you will get it right again?
 And again?
 And again?
 Just to emphasize my point, what will be the best investment for the next 12 months?

 Related article: A tale of perfect market timing